 A school counselor works with teachers, administrators and parents to help children succeed academically, as well as develop emotionally and socially.
 They meet with students individually, in small groups and in classroom settings to help students overcome learning and behavioral problems, cope with family difficulties, assess their personal interests and review their academic strengths.

 School counselors provide teachers and parents with information on special education services and healthy parent-child communication.
 With high school students, they might conduct workshops on the college application process, drug and alcohol abuse prevention, resume writing and job interview techniques.

 Job Outlook and Salary

-The U.S. Bureau of Labor Statistics (BLS) predicted that job opportunities for school, guidance, educational and vocational counselors would grow by 8% for the years 2014-2024.
-In May 2015, the BLS reported that these professionals earned a median annual salary of $53,660.
+The U.S. Bureau of Labor Statistics (BLS) predicted that job opportunities for school, guidance, educational and vocational counselors would grow faster than average for the years 2018-2028.
+In May 2018, the BLS reported that these professionals earned a mean annual salary of $60,160.